No Black Mesa Pumped Storage Project | #NoBMPSP

 • Land and wildlife impacts

-• Aquifers and spring productivity due to reservoirs
+• Aquifers and spring productivity due to overdraft of aquifers

 • Traditional land uses